 Find out how to change ownership whether you paid off your loan or sold, bought, inherited or donated a vehicle.
 Transfer a title.

 Learn how to replace a lost or damaged license plate, or order a disability, disabled veteran, antique, vanity or specialized plate.
 Get new plates.

 Find out the quickest way to update your address with the state agency office.
 Change your address.

 Read how residents of any age can obtain a state-issued ID card.
 Get an ID.

 Save time by making an appointment online or find the address, phone number and hours of the nearest state agency.
 Get going.

-Find defensive driving classes and courses in Ohio and improve your driving safety.
+Find defensive driving classes and courses in your state and improve your driving safety.
 Get started.